jwoldan/collaboardate/docs/README.md

 ### Card Assignment

 Allow users to be assigned to a particular card (for example, if they are expected to complete the associated task).
 This would be a join table between `cards` and `users`, and represented in the state as an `assigned_users` property nested under the `cardDetail` portion of the Redux state.

+### Notifications

+Implement notifications and live updating, so that users can see updates performed by other users immediately (without refreshing) and receive notifications if cards they are assigned to are updated.

+### Card Search

+Implement search feature which searches cards and possibly boards.